 - I’m still thinking of more every day!

 I couldn’t possibly list every way that Evernote is a brilliant tool.
-This is a great article on 100 Different Evernote Uses.
 Do you have a great use that I missed?
 Or another tool I should be aware of?
 Please let me know in the comments!